hkiang01/topic-ticker/notes.md

 myuser@mymachine:
 ```

-Create the database `topictickerdb` with the user you created as the owner.
+Create the database `topictickerdb` with the `topictickeruser` as the owner.
-I'm going to do so with the owner as `harry`

 ```
-$ sudo -u postgres createdb -O harry topictickerdb
+$ sudo -u postgres createdb -O topictickeruser topictickerdb
 ```

-You have now created a postgres database called topictickerdb with `user` as the owner.
+You have now created a postgres database called topictickerdb with `topictickeruser` as the owner.
-(In my case, I have created a postgres databse called topictickerdb with `harry` as the owner)

-To undo what you have done:
+### To undo what you have done:

 ```
 $ dropdb topictickerdb
 $ sudo su - postgres
 ```

 You should see something like this

 ```